 The interactive HOME screen provides you with a complete overview of your system at a glance.
 Innovative smart features enhance ease of use while color-coded indicators provide a quick visual status of a feature or component.
 Once your system is installed, it is initially configured by the installer to your specifications.
-Fig. 1.5 shows your HOME screen.
-The small dots COOOD in the center of the screen indicate the number of available screens, while the blue dot indicates the current screen displayed.
+Fig. 1.6 shows your HOME screen.
+The small dots in the center of the screen indicate the number of available screens, while the blue dot indicates the current screen displayed.
 Click on a dot or drag/swipe the screen to the left or right to view the other screens.
-Fig. 1.5 shows you the status of all system components connected to the Base Station.
+Fig. 1.6 shows you the status of all system components connected to the Base Station.

-Color-coded indicators are used to give a quick visual status of a feature or component.
+Color-coded indicators are used to give a guick visual status of a feature or component.

 A green indicator means that the feature/component is online, active, and functioning properly.
-In this example, the Speaker/Mic is connected and functional.
+In this example, the Speaker/Mic Post components are connected and functional.

 A red indicator means that the feature/component is offline, inactive, or not functioning properly.
-In this example, there are no headsets detected; a headset needs to be turned on or paired for this indicator to turn green.
+In this example, there are no headsets detected; a headset needs to be paired with the system for this indicator to turn green.